vantoozz/dikt/readme.md

         }                                       // into it
     }

-    val myService = container[MyService::class] // And the container
+    val myService = container[MyService::class] // And then the container
                                                 // creates an object for us

     myService?.run()                            // Prints "Connecting to some_url"